 It’s a 5v5 multiplayer first-person shooter (FPS) where one team attacks and the other defends.
-The main game mode is very similar to CS:GO.
+The main game mode, Search and Destroy, is very similar to CS:GO.
 The attacking team’s goal is to plant a bomb (called a spike) and have it detonate, while the defending team tries to avoid that.
 Regardless of whether the spike is planted or not, if a squad is wiped out before any other victory condition is met, the opposing squad will win.

 It sounds just like CS:GO’s Defuse game mode, but Riot has a twist on the formula.
 In addition to buying weapons, you’ll also choose an Agent at the beginning of each round.
 Each Agent has an ability, ranging from healing allies to making walls appear out of nowhere.
 Considering Valorant takes a MOBA-based approach to Agents, you’ll likely need a good spread of abilities if you want to win a match.
 Note, however, that you’ll need to buy some abilities at the beginning of a round.

 Since launch, Valorant has added the Spike Rush game mode.
 This is a quicker, best-of-seven-rounds mode where every attacker is equipped with a spike, and all players have the same weapon and all of their abilities; there is no buy round.

 Valorant‘s seasons will be known as Acts, each bringing new additions to the game including new Agents, maps, and modes.